Robert Bruce Graham, Jr.

 Robert Bruce Graham, Jr., a partner at Ashford & Wriston, began practicing law in 1973 and joined the firm in 1989.

-He is a member of the firm's compensation committee and has served on its management committee.
+He is a member of the firm's management and compensation committee.
 Mr. Graham's practice focuses on real estate transactions, including commercial leasing and land title issues; trust administration; and nonprofit organizations.
 His experience includes:

 - Representation of the Kamehameha Schools concerning trust law issues, property title and Hawaiian land rights